Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Reliability of Bias Measures

 Distinguishing between validity and reliability is important.
 Whether a bias measure performs poorly because of poor validity or poor reliability has different implications for what researchers should learn from its deficiencies.
 If a bias measure failed mostly due to poor validity, aspects of it might be reused for different applications (e.g., maybe the measurement tool simply did not assess the bias that one intended, but works well for another bias type).
 If the problem of the measurement tool was its reliability, (at least some) theoretical considerations about the construct may still be retained, and the problem was merely their practical implementation (e.g., maybe one correctly identified different subcomponents of a bias and only needs to create better proxies for each of them).

+The following two sections discuss the reliability (Section~\ref{sec:assess_reliability}) and construct validity (Section~\ref{sec:assess_validity}) of bias measures in more detail and provide strategies for assessing these in an NLP setting.

-\section{Assessing the reliability of bias measures}
+\section{Assessing the Reliability of Bias Measures}

-Typically, every measurement is assumed to include some measurement error.
-For example, even for reliable measurements like height, we cannot correctly perceive height down to the billionths of a millimeter, meaning that even in the ideal case, every measurement is either a slight over- or underestimation.
-Measurement tools differ in the extent to which they are prone to such measurement error.
-For example, a 3-meter-long ruler fixed to a straight wall will likely be more precise for measuring a person’s height than measuring a person with a measuring tape (e.g., due to the curvature of the tape or due to the person holding it less straightly than a wall could).
-The extent to which a measurement tool is resilient to measurement error is called its reliability.\footnote{Reliability as we discuss here concerns the measurement tool itself, not the ``reliability'' of the results (i.e., the extent to which results would replicate).
+Typically, every measurement is assumed to include some unsystematic measurement error.
+For example, even for reliable measurements like height, we cannot correctly perceive height down to the billionth of a millimeter, meaning that even in the ideal case, every measurement is either a slight over- or underestimation.
+Measurement tools differ in the extent to which they are prone to such ``random'' measurement error.
+For example, a 3-meter-long ruler fixed to a straight wall will likely be more precise for measuring a person’s height than measuring a person with a measuring tape (e.g., due to the person holding the tape less straightly than a wall could).
+The extent to which a measurement tool is resilient to random measurement error is called its reliability.\footnote{Reliability as we discuss here concerns the measurement tool itself, not the ``reliability'' of the results (i.e., the extent to which results would replicate).
 While related, the latter asks for different methodologies (e.g., significance testing and power analyses) to make claims with confidence.
-While the replicability of results is also a potential concern for NLP bias measures, we refer interested readers to other work \shortcite<e.g.,>{ethayarajh_is_2020}, and instead focus our discussion on reliability in the psychometric sense.} Highly reliable measures are preferable, because their results are more likely to be meaningful (i.e., the value they indicate is less likely to stem from measurement error).
+While the replicability of results is also a potential concern for NLP bias measures, we refer interested readers to other work \shortcite<e.g.,>{ethayarajh_is_2020}, and instead focus our discussion on reliability in the psychometric sense.} Highly reliable measures are preferable, because their results are more likely to be meaningful (i.e., the value they indicate is less likely to stem from random measurement error).